programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 Training an image classifier from scratch requires significant computational resources.
 We would need numerous images along with their corresponding labels.
 Rather than doing this, Teachable Machine relies on transfer learning.

 Transfer learning expands on a model that has already been trained on a separate group of images.
 In particular, Teachable Machine relies on [MobileNet](https://arxiv.org/abs/1704.04861).
 MobileNet is a lightweight model meant to run on small devices with low-latency.
 This allows training times to remain relatively quick.
 MobileNet, like all deep learning models, consists of an input layer, an output layer, and a series of hidden layers.
 The majority of its hidden layers are "convolutional layers."
-Of course, MobileNet was not trained on the ima ges that we are interested in so how exactly can we use it?
+Of course, MobileNet was not trained on the images that we are interested in so how exactly can we use it?

 Under the hood, the final layer before the output layer has classified our image into a series of "features."
 These features are numerical and then mapped to the categories that MobileNet is trained on.
 When we do transfer learning, we map these features onto our own dataset.
 This means that we can rely on the earlier layers to do most of the heavy lifting while still having the benefit of using the final layers for classification.